Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Effect of interactions ( )

-The phase diagram plotted in Fig.\ref{graph: phase diagram case 3 monostable} refers to the $P>\gamma$ regime with a relatively large value of the effective nonlinear parameter $g n_s \,(P-\gamma)/\gamma$.
+Looking at \eqref{eq: intensities case 3}, one notices that a simultaneous reversal of the sign of both $\Delta$ and $g$ gives a complex-conjugate solution for $E_{ss}$ and leaves the intensity unchanged.
+As in the previous $g=0$ case, the Bogoliubov dispersion \eqref{eq: dispersion relations} is instead affected by this transformation.
+In what follows, we will focus for definiteness on the $g>0$ case.
+A numerical exploration of the stationary equation \eqref{eq: intensities case 3} for different choices of parameters suggests the following two main regimes.\\ The phase diagram plotted in the left panel of Fig.\ref{graph: phase diagram case 3 monostable} refers to the $P>\gamma$ regime with a relatively large value of the effective nonlinear parameter $g n_{sat} \,(P-\gamma)/\gamma$.
 For this choice of parameters, the multiple solutions of \eqref{eq: intensities case 3} involve a single stable high-$I_{ss}$ solution and two unstable ones at lower $I_{ss}$, very similarly to the $g=0$ case.
 The stationary-state region is surrounded by a limit-cycle one.
-Interestingly, the tip of the stationary-state region is now located at a blue-shifted $\Delta=gn_s \,(P-\gamma)/\gamma$ as a consequence of the interaction term.
-Again, there are regions with a purely imaginary gap in the Bogoliubov spectrum at $k=0$ and regions where this gap also displays a finite and positive real part.
+Interestingly, the tip of the stationary-state region is now located at a blue-shifted $\Delta=gn_{sat} \,(P-\gamma)/\gamma$ as a consequence of the interaction term.
+Again, there are regions with a purely imaginary gap in the Bogoliubov dispersion at $k=0$ and regions where this gap also displays a finite and positive real part.
 Finally, we emphasize that also in this case finite-$k$ instability regions exist for the limit-cycle solutions, both in the vicinity of the transition to the multi-solution region and close to the Hopf-like transition toward the single-solution regime.
 However, for this chosen value of $g$, no region showing a stationary state with finite-$k$ instability was found.
-This is due to the presence of the large $2g|E_{ss}|^2$ term in \eqref{eq: dispersion relations} which shifts the dispersion countering the effect of a positive detuning and preventing the occurrence of finite-$k$ maxima with positive imaginary part; for smaller values of $g n_s\,(P-\gamma)/\gamma$, finite-$k$ instabilities become again possible also for the stationary states, as in the $g=0$ case.
+This is due to the presence of the large $2g|E_{ss}|^2$ term in \eqref{eq: dispersion relations} which shifts the dispersion countering the effect of a positive detuning and preventing the occurrence of finite-$k$ maxima with positive imaginary part; for smaller values of $g n_{sat}\,(P-\gamma)/\gamma$, finite-$k$ instabilities become again possible also for the stationary states, as in the $g=0$ case.\\